 There are a number of other procedures performed at our clinics which are outlined below.
-Please contact your local clinic to confirm which ones are available there.

 MR enterography uses an magnetic resonance imaging (MRI) scanner to produce detailed images of the small intestine.
 This is a non-invasive medical test that helps physicians diagnose medical conditions in the abdomen such as:

 This involves sampling a tiny piece of tissue to examine it under the microscope to establish a precise diagnosis.

 When an area of the body differs from an expected appearance on imaging (such as x-ray, ultrasound, CT) it is not always possible to give an exact diagnosis, so a biopsy may be used to sample the tissue - for example in the breast, thyroid and liver.
 Ultrasound, CT or MRI is used by the Radiologist to accurately guide to the area to be sampled, a biopsy is performed using a hollow needle, and the specimen sent for laboratory testing.